yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ]
     ```

-    It will look something like this screen shot.
+    It will look something like this screen shot:

     ![This is a screenshot of the code pasted below the "properties" property.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image34.png "Pasted block of JSON code")